gcinq121/Curse-of-Strahd-Notes/Strahd/01 Meta/Threads to Pull.md

 [[Urwin Martikov|Urwin]] asked [[Revach]] to go to a winery to the west
 - Tell the old man there that [[Urwin Martikov|Urwin]] misses him

+Who are the people that were in the secret cellar room
+- Wood carver, and the blue baby's bow